Welcome Letter/Syllabus

 Readings (They're older, but inexpensive)

-Grading, Make Up/Late Work Attendance, Honesty, and Communication Policies
+Grading, Make Up/Late Work Attendance, Honesty, AI, and Communication Policies

 • Grading and Academic Honesty